IVR (Interactive Voice Response): What is it and How it Works?

 An IVR allows you to manage inbound calls by gathering information about the client inquiry before automatically assigning the IVR call to the correct department.

-What is The Use of the IVR System?
+What is the Use of the IVR System?

 It is common for companies and contact centers to use interactive voice response systems, or IVRs, to route calls based on options made by the caller.
 For example, the IVR can determine if the caller wants to contact the billing or technical support through these choices.